reelyactive/barnowl-hci/README.md

 Project History
 ---------------

 __barnowl-hci__ is based on the __bluetooth-hci-socket__ package which has been forked and maintained by various members of the open source community since 2015.
 The initial versions of __barnowl-hci__ were based on Sandeep Mistry's original [bluetooth-hci-socket](https://www.npmjs.com/package/bluetooth-hci-socket).
-The [@abandonware/bluetooth-hci-socket](https://www.npmjs.com/package/@abandonware/bluetooth-hci-socket) fork which was adopted in 2019 can be found in the [release-0.3 branch](tree/release-0.3/).
+The [@abandonware/bluetooth-hci-socket](https://www.npmjs.com/package/@abandonware/bluetooth-hci-socket) fork, which was adopted in 2019, can be found in the [release-0.3 branch](tree/release-0.3/).
 And the [@stoprocent/bluetooth-hci-socket](https://www.npmjs.com/package/@stoprocent/bluetooth-hci-socket) fork, actively maintained at the time of writing, is currently used.

 Contributing